marek-g/emacs-config/README.md

 ## Keyboard setup

-This configuration assumes that `CapsLock` key is mapped to `Control` key and `Control` key is mapped to `ContextMenu` on the system level when `Emacs` window is active.
-For that you need to install and configure one of the system keymappers that are application aware.
-One of them is [keymapper](https://github.com/houmain/keymapper), but you can use any other that works for you.

-The reason for that mapping is to make standard `Ctrl + X`, `Ctrl + C`, `Ctrl + V` etc. keybindings working with `Emacs` without breaking any standard `Emacs` behavior.
-There are other solutions like `cua-mode` or `wakib-keys` packages, but they are not working perfectly in every case.
-Remapping the keys on the system level makes it both: convinent to use and 100% compatible with `Emacs` standard key bindings. `C-x` and `C-c` `Emacs` prefixes work perfectly fine (the only difference is that you need to use `CapsLock` key instad of `Control`).
+This configuration assumes that `CapsLock` key is remapped to be a `Control` key and some key bindings with the original `Control` key are remapped (at system level) to the standard CUA actions (like: `Ctrl+X`, `Ctrl+C`, `Ctrl+V` etc).
+That way the important original `Emacs` actions (like `C-x` and `C-c`) are still available (although by `CapsLock` key, but it's easy to learn) without conflicting with standard actions.
+This works much better than any `Emacs` internal solutions (like `cua-mode` or `wakib-keys`) which do not work in all situations.

+Not all such mappings have to mapped at a system level.
+Some of them are mapped at `Emacs` level (if they are not conflicting with anything important or are easier to define in Lisp).

+There are many different system level key mappers.
+The one I'm using is [keymapper](https://github.com/houmain/keymapper), because it is multiplatform, application aware, very powerfull and easy to configure.

-### Windows setup (both native & WSL)
+### Windows setup (both native & WSL2)

-I had no luck with installing Linux version of `keymapper` in WSL.
-Fortunately, the Windows native version works fine with `WSLg` windows (when configured based on window title).
+I had no luck with installing Linux version of `keymapper` in WSL2.
+Fortunately, the Windows native version works fine with `WSLg` windows (the application can be matched successfully by window title).

 1. Install [keymapper](https://github.com/houmain/keymapper/releases).
 2. Create `keymapper.conf` file in `AppData/Local` folder: